 Quiet Hours: 12am-7am

-Camp Kindling is a family-focused event, and many children (and parents!) will be heading to bed early enough to ensure they are up bright and early for their morning activities.
+Camp Kindling is a family-focused event, and many children (and parents!) will be heading to bed early enough to be up bright and early for morning activities.

 During quiet hours, please help keep the campsite calm and sleep-friendly: